thibmonsel/torchdde/docs/usage/neural-dde.md

     This library only supports constant lag DDEs.
 Therefore we are unable to model time and state dependent DDEs.

-This examples trains a Neural DDE to reproduce a simple dataset of a delay logistic equation.
-In this example, the backward pass is computed with the adjoint method.
+This examples trains a Neural DDE with learnable delays to reproduce a simple dataset of a delay logistic equation.
+In this example, "discretize then optimize" is used to train the model.

 ```python
 import time